Web design and development first serves an online marketing purpose and second serves a graphical purpose.

 Layout, also known as the wireframe, takes those decisions about architecture and leads to decisions about where to position certain types of content and site features.

-Viewing a layout in the form of a simple set of CSS-driven borders will help confirm if the initial decisions are correct.
+Viewing a layout in the form of a simple set of CSS-driven borders and boxes will help confirm if the initial decisions are correct.

 Stage 2: Content, SEO and Navigation

-Now that a rough layout is in place, it’s time to lay in the content.
-It’s like y the content can be subdivided into a set of specific subjects.
+Now that a rough layout is in place and the team is in agreement, it’s time to lay in the actual content.
+It’s likely the content is dividable into a set of specific subjects.

 SEO research will help identify the best keywords to use to describe the subjects.
-They are then used to name each section front and the anchor text used in navigation (or at least influence the naming of them).
+Publishers can use them to name each section front and the anchor text used in navigation (or at least influence the naming of them).

 Stage 3: Graphics, Colors and CSS

-It is useful and interesting to review a prototype with nothing but raw content, navigation and links and leave out the graphics altogether.
+It is useful and interesting to review a web design prototype with nothing but raw content, navigation and links and leave out the graphics altogether.

 It forces the designers and managers to look at the site in terms of content and functionality.

-Too many times I’ve seen people swayed by the look of a site because the graphics command their attention and make them completely overlook the content and functionality.
+Too many times I’ve seen people swayed by the look of a site against other priorities.
+The graphics command their attention and make them completely overlook the content and functionality.

 Once the raw site has been reviewed by all of the project stakeholders, THEN it is useful to implement graphics, colors and CSS and let them review it again.